To display information about your delayed bag, please enter your 10-character file reference number (PIR) and last name and click Submit.

 If you left the airport without filling in a report, please call us at your local Emirates office as soon as possible.

 We do everything we can to reunite you with your baggage.
-But if you haven’t heard from us within three days, you will need to fill in a Baggage Inventory form.
+But if you haven’t received your baggage within three days, you will need to fill in a Baggage Inventory form.
 We’ll give you this form when you report your delayed bags, or if you've already left the airport, please contact us and we’ll email the form to you.

 Send the completed inventory to the email address on the form, along with these documents: